Earth Fault Compensation & Current Injection

 The AEToolbox works on a project basis and impresses with its range of functions and the versatility that the program offers.

-Our freely programmable arc suppression coil regulators are used in medium and high-voltage networks to regulate continuous, variable-under-load arc suppression coils (Petersen coils, also known as P-coils or E-coils).
+Our freely programmable petersen coil regulators REG-DP & REG-DPA are used in medium and high-voltage networks to regulate continuous, variable-under-load arc suppression coils (Petersen coils, also known as P-coils or E-coils).
 In addition, they can handle all other control, measurement and regulation tasks having to do with arc suppression coils.

 The classic regulation process, i.e. searching for the resonance curve across the range of travel of the coil, can no longer successfully adjust the arc suppression coil in certain network situations.